cmu-delphi/delphi-epidata/docs/symptom-survey/data-access.md

 ---
 title: Getting Data Access
-parent: COVID Trends and Impact Survey
+parent: COVID-19 Trends and Impact Survey
 nav_order: 0
 ---

 # Getting Data Access

-The Delphi Research Group at Carnegie Mellon University (CMU), in partnership with Facebook, has conducted the COVID Trends and Impact Survey (CTIS) to better understand the spread of COVID-19 and its effects on public health and well-being.
+The Delphi Research Group at Carnegie Mellon University (CMU), in partnership with Facebook, has conducted the COVID-19 Trends and Impact Survey (CTIS) to better understand the spread of COVID-19 and its effects on public health and well-being.
 This may help improve our local and national responses to the pandemic and our understanding of how it has affected society.